groupoasys/2019_wind_producer/README.md

 # Readme of the  2019_wind_producer repository
-Power systems data (2015-2019) used in the numerical case study of the [paper] published on Transactions on Power Systems (IEEE).
+Power systems data (2015-2019) used in the numerical case study of the [paper] published on IEEE Transactions on Power Systems.
 The data includes relevant forecasts of DK1 bidding zone and wind power production forecasts of nearby areas.
 Day-ahead market prices of DK1 are also included.

 ## Dataset Content
 This section describes in detail the data series of the only data file in the repository: dataset_wind_europe_2015_2019.csv